hasemac/tokamak_equilibrium/README.md

 ## Support

-We are accepting questions at any time by [e-mail](mailto:hasegawa@triam.kyushu-u.ac.jp).
+We are accepting questions at any time by e-mail (hasegawa(atm)triam.kyushu-u.ac.jp).